The Battle Of Roanoke Island

 Library of Congress

-Union Brigadier General Ambrose Burnside formulated a plan using the Outer Banks as a jumping off point for the invasion of eastern North Carolina.
-He devised an expedition with troops from New England and the Mid-Atlantic states that were trained and experienced with ocean operations.
-Various ferryboats, as well, were commandeered because of their shallow draft and their ability to maneuver in the tight waterways.
-On January 8, 1862, the so called Coastal Division, a motley little fleet of sixty-six ships, put out to sea from Annapolis, Maryland.
+Union Brigadier General Ambrose Burnside formulated a plan using the Outer Banks as a jumping-off point for the invasion of eastern North Carolina.
+He devised an expedition with troops that were trained and experienced with ocean operations.
+Various ferryboats, as well, were commandeered because of their shallow draft and their ability to maneuver in the tight waterways of the Outer Banks.
+On January 8, 1862, the so-called Coastal Division, a motley little fleet of sixty-six ships, put out to sea from Annapolis, Maryland.

-The Burnside Expedition ladning on Roanoke Island.
+The Burnside Expedition Landing at Roanoke Island

 Library of Congress

-The
+The Battle Begins

 After suffering through a sleepless rainy night, the Union troops marched out from the landing area at 7:30 a.m.
 Pushing down the road to the battery, Union soldiers pushed back Confederate skirmishers.
 Coming around the turn in the road, the Union forces saw their first view of the island’s main defense – the three-gun battery.
 This battery, sitting astride the road, was thirty-five yards wide with a water-filled ditch eight feet wide and three feet deep guarding the front.
 Supporting the three guns were about 1,000 poorly armed soldiers from various regiments.
 The field in front of the battery was seven hundred feet long by three hundred feet wide and surrounded by marshy swamps.
-It was these pools of black, slimy swampy ground that the Confederates put their faith in.
+It was these pools of black, slimy, swampy ground that the Confederates put their faith in.
 They expected the Union force to funnel their attack down the roadway, as the swamps were too treacherous and impassable.
-They were proven wrong.
+They were wrong.

 Gallant charge of Hawkins' Zouaves upon the Confederate batteries on Roanoke Island.